openaq/openaq.org/app/content/projects/1-smokey.md

 featured: true
 ---

-Amrit Sharma of New Delhi has built a free app to inform his community with air quality data.
+Amrit Sharma of New Delhi has built a free app to inform the public with air quality data and let them create customized alerts.